Richard Ferguson (barrister): Political career

 Ferguson held his seat at the 1969 general election.
 In August, he resigned from the Orange Order, and was subsequently subject to intimidation.
 He stood down from Parliament in 1970 alongside O'Neill, citing ill health.
+In the subsequent by-election the Ulster Unionist candidate was beaten by the candidate from the Protestant Unionist Party.
 In April, his house in Lisburn was firebombed in an attack blamed on loyalists.

 Legal career

-In 1971, Ferguson joined the Alliance Party of Northern Ireland but did not continue in an active political role.
+In 1971, Ferguson joined the Alliance Party of Northern Ireland, but did not continue in an active political role.
 Instead, he focused on law, becoming a Queen's Counsel (QC) in Northern Ireland in 1973 and chairing the Northern Ireland Mental Health Review Tribunal from 1973 until 1984.
 He departed Northern Ireland in 1983 and became a Senior Counsel, before moving to London in 1986 where he became a QC in England.
 From 1993 until 1995, he served as the Chair of the Criminal Bar Association.

 He was defence counsel in many high-profile cases, such as those of mass-murderers Rosemary West and Patrick Magee, and successfully defended two British soldiers accused of war crimes in Iraq.
 By 2003, he was the top-earning criminal defence barrister, with more than £800,000 in that year.

 In an obituary it was noted that he represented "property tycoon Nicholas Van Hoogstraten, Richard Branson of Virgin, Afghan airplane hijackers, the Birmingham Six, Guinness boss Ernest Saunders and boxer Terry Marsh....he regretted, he once said, not having the chance to defend Michael Jackson."